+No. supporting clauses 6

-Supporting clauses applicable 2
+Applicable supporting clauses 2

-Supporting clauses not applicable 4 (10.3, 10.3.1, 10.4, 10.4.1)
+Non-applicable supporting clauses 4 (10.3, 10.3.1, 10.4, 10.4.1)

 Overall level of conformity High

-Non Conformances None
+Non-conformance None

 Under the Federal North Pacific Groundfish Observer Program a comprehensive monitoring, control and surveillance system has been implemented.
 All the UoAs' vessels are required to carry observers as requested, and most carry two observers at all times to collect data on fishing effort, total catch by species, and biological data; characterize marine mammal and sea bird interactions.
 Vessels carry VMS to monitor location.
 At-sea and shore-side enforcement is carried out by the Alaska State Troopers, NMFS OLE, and the USCG (NOAA 2019b; USCG 2019).